humancatfood/so-puzzled/README.md

 - randomize allocation and of holes and noses with 2d noise

-- fix repainting pieces.
-Currently noses are cut off when dropping a piece into a slot for the first time
+- ~fix repainting pieces.
+Currently noses are cut off when dropping a piece into a slot for the first time~

+- visually acknowledge & point out overlaps

 - add animation when pieces are moved to the stage